Introducing AutoInstruments: zero-effort performance monitoring of custom Ruby code

-Instrumenting the performance of custom code (the code you write, not the libraries you require) in web apps has been a thorn in my side for years.
+Instrumenting the performance of custom code (the code you write, not the libraries you require) in web apps has been a thorn in many developers' sides for years.
 Yes, we have a custom instrumentation API, but raise your hand if you enjoy sprinkling your code with this?
 Anyone?

 Having a custom code instrumentation blackhole doesn't matter if your app spends almost all of its time in common libraries that Scout instruments by default (ex: ActiveRecord, Redis, View Rendering, and HTTP calls).
 However, it's frustrating when you see a trace like below:

 These types of traces are more common than we'd like.
 That's because we've found that the time spent in custom code during a typical web request is second only to database calls:

 With time spent in custom code so significant, why haven't we (or other APM vendors) done much to provide easier visibility of your custom code performance?
 Well, it's a hard problem.
 Almost all APM agents use a similar process for installing instrumentation.
 We explicitly wrap our instrumentation around calls to popular libraries.
 Since we don't know the code you are writing ahead of time, we can't pre-install instrumentation for your own code.
 We also can't just instrument every method call in your app as it would add way too much overhead for production use.

 Creating a better alternative to Rails profiling and StackProf